-This gorgeous 4YO Lusitano stallion has all the key ingredients to mature into a great dressage prospect.
-A true eye catcher, he impresses with his stunning looks and expressive gaits, with a big canter and very elastic trot.
-Just started under saddle, this boy has a very cooperative temperament and he is an eager learner, always focused on his job.
+This superb 5YO Lusitano gelding has all the key ingredients the most demanding amateur riders look for – he is a versatile horse, with potential to evolve through the training scale and, at the same time, a trustworthy companion to hack outside and have fun with!
+A true eye catcher, he impresses with his stunning looks and expressive gaits, with a comfortable canter and elastic trot.
+Started on the lateral movements, he has a very cooperative temperament and he is an eager learner, always focused on his job.
 With sweet personality, he is curious and loves to interact with people, being easy to handle in all daily routine activities.
-Despite his young age, he was already introduced to competition enviroment, where he performed with impressive confidence - a really promising young horse in development!
-Get to know him better and ask us more: email@example.com
+He was already introduced to competition environment, where he performed with impressive confidence - a really promising young horse in development!
+He is looking for his new family!
+Will you be the one taking him home?
+Ask us more: email@example.com

 Are you looking for a Lusitano horse for a breeding project?
 This filter option is definitely important for you!

 By selecting the button of ‘approved for breeding’ you make sure in your search will only appear horses or mares that are already approved for breeding by the Portuguese Association of the Lusitano Horse (APSL).
 You can also confirm this status on each specific horse page details and find out what was the final score of the broodmare or breeding stallion you are analyzing.

 Curious to know more about the approval process?